U.S. spelling bee champs find success after sting of defeat

 "I don't want to be obnoxious.
 Nobody wants to be that kid," Veeramani said.

-This week, 291 whizzes ages 6 to 15 will descend on a resort in the Washington area to compete in the 90th Scripps National Spelling Bee.
+This week, 291 whizzes ages six to 15 will descend on a resort in the Washington area to compete in the 90th Scripps National Spelling Bee.

 They have made the cut from more than 11 million contenders who faced off in spelling bees in all 50 U.S. states, U.S. territories from Puerto Rico to Guam, and several nations from Jamaica to Japan.